jmorris335/PlotHg/README.md

 # PlotHg
 This is a simple plotting tool for visualizing a simulation of a Hypergraph.
-Plotting is done in matplotlib using blitting.
+Plotting is done using matplotlib.

 https://github.com/user-attachments/assets/f0bfa7a9-e35c-4db2-86b5-aca5a4eafdc3